marcusmcb/JS-Drum-Machine/README.md

 # JSP-1 | Javascript Sample Player

 This is a simple sample player/drum machine app built with Javascript.
 It was developed using the base concept from one of the JavaScript30 tutorials on YouTube.

-Differences from the original code include HTML/CSS changes (to customize the look of the app) as well additional JavaScript functionality for the user to change sound kits.
+Differences from the original code include HTML/CSS changes (to customize the look and layout of the app) as well additional JavaScript functionality for the user to change sound kits.

 ### Link to the app: